akimrx/Nginx-domain-speed-meter/README.md

-# Domains Speed meter for Nginx or Apache
+# Domains Speed meter for Nginx or Apache to Zabbix

-Collect data of send/receive speed to all domains at host.
+Script to zabbix 1.8 to collect data of send/receive speed to all domains at host.

 ## Install